mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2021-11-10: Revise rules for applying read preference for aggregations with $out and $merge.
 * 2021-11-10: Add let to FindOptions, UpdateOptions, DeleteOptions, FindOneAndDeleteOptions, FindOneAndReplaceOptions, FindOneAndUpdateOptions
 * 2021-09-28: Support aggregations with $out and $merge on 5.0+ secondaries
 * 2021-08-31: Allow unacknowledged hints on write operations if supported by server (reverts previous change).